paulinevos/raffle-server/README.md

 ### Start a raffle

-1. Connect to the server:
-    ```shell
-    telnet localhost 8080
+1. Connect to the server using a web socket client.
+To try it out, open a browser tab, and in the console type:
+    ```javascript
+    ws = new WebSocket('ws://localhost:8080')
     ```
+   You can now start sending messages to the server with `ws.send()`

 2. Register as a host by sending a `registerHost` message.
 This will start the raffle pool.
 The join code provided is the code that joining players will have to send.